SalmanEagle/Laylah-AIN/README.md

 AND

 iii) Furthermore, In AMS: 9 can also represent any unknown character in the string; such as a Blank Space or Smiley Face.
-The number of 9ers (unknowns) in a string, [budget], counts as a Yay or Nay input.
+The number of 9ers (unknowns) in a string [budget] counts as a Yay or Nay input.

 Initialization is done via assigning the Current Date's AMS value to Passion.